Shifted Autoencoders for Point Annotation Restoration in Object Counting: Related work

 \subsection{Density-map-based object counting}

 Density-map-based methods have emerged as the predominant approach in object counting.
-These methods involve creating a learning target in the form of a density map, which is constructed by applying Gaussian kernels to blur point annotations.
-Models are then trained to emulate this map, with object counts derived through spatial integration over it.
-Recent improvements in this field include the creation of more complex network architectures~\cite{lin2022boosting_MAN, li2018csrnet, gao2022psgcnet, xu2019learn_autoscale_iccv}, refinement of loss functions~\cite{ma2019bayesian_BL, wan2020modeling_NoisyCC, wan2021generalized_GL, idrees2018compositionloss}, introduction of new density map formats~\cite{liang2022focal_FIDTM, wan2020kernel_based, ding2022object_ADMAL, wan2019adaptive_density}, and the integration of scale variability factors~\cite{zhang2016single_SH_MCNN, song2021choosefuse, gao2020counting_ASPD_RSOC}.
-While density-map-based methods have achieved significant success, they are limited in providing individual information.
+These methods involve creating a learning target in the form of a density map, which is constructed by applying Gaussian kernels to smooth point annotations.
+Models are then trained to emulate this map, with counting results derived through spatial integration over the density map.
+Recent improvements in this field include the creation of more complex network architectures~\cite{lin2022boosting_MAN, li2018csrnet, gao2022psgcnet, xu2019learn_autoscale_iccv}, refinement of loss functions~\cite{ma2019bayesian_BL, wan2020modeling_NoiseCC, wan2021generalized_GL, idrees2018composition_UCF-QNRF}, introduction of new density map formats~\cite{liang2022focal_FIDTM, wan2020kernel_based, ding2022object_ADMAL, wan2019adaptive_density}, and the integration of scale variability factors~\cite{zhang2016single_SH_MCNN, song2021choosefuse, gao2020counting_ASPD_RSOC}.
+While density-map-based methods have achieved significant success, they are limited in providing individual object location information.